 You may not have to file for Bankruptcy.
 We can help you explore and understand all the options available to you.
-If you decide to file for bankruptcy in Hollywood, we will help you through the entire process.
+If you decide to file for bankruptcy in Florida, we will help you through the process.

 We understand that your situation has already caused you enough stress.
-This is why we train our staff on a daily basis to assist you in the following:
+This is why we train our staff daily to assist you with the following:

 Your Bankruptcy is driven by documentation.
-We will handle every aspect of what the court requires to prepare your bankruptcy documentation.
+We will handle every aspect of the court’s requirements to prepare your bankruptcy documentation.

 You may be required to provide tax returns to the Bankruptcy court.
-We know tax transcripts are often misplaced, lost and usually a pain to reproduce.
+Tax transcripts often need to be found or lost, which are usually a pain to reproduce.

-There is a possibility that you may have several court hearings depending on how complicated your case may be.
+Depending on how complicated your case may be, you may have several court hearings.
 We have the resources to attend all court hearings.

 Obtaining an accurate credit report is essential to your bankruptcy.
-Any creditors that are missed can cost you additional fees to add after the initial filing.
+Any missed creditors can cost you additional fees to add after the initial filing.

-“Through my many years of practicing bankruptcy law, I’ve seen just how stressful, both emotionally and financially getting out of debt can be.
+“Through my many years of practicing bankruptcy law, I’ve seen how stressful, emotionally and financially, getting out of debt can be.
 My law firm was started to help you and your family navigate the complexities of the bankruptcy code and achieve the freedom you deserve”.

 I came to Robert’s office less than 3 months ago ready to give it one last try at saving my house.
 The bank had denied me several times for a modification, and I was at the brink of having my home of 10 years foreclosed.
 Robert advised me that as a result of my new job I would be able to reapply for a loan modification since in the past the bank had denied me because I didn’t have enough income.
 I felt so comfortable in the way he fully explained the process an...